0BAB1/HOLY_CORE_COURSE/user_docs/docs/index.md

 #### Debugging Setup

 !!! warning
     Before doing all this, a working SoC with memory and some perpherals available is mandatory !
-Follows the "**Practical FPGA Usage Guidelines**" if you do not have this yet.
+Follows the [Practical FPGA Usage Guidelines](#fpga-usage-guidelines) if you do not have this yet.

 To debug the core, you need the system to be **running** (i.e. no reset) and the core to be in a stable state (e.g. running a program or parked in an infinite loop).